BrentGrammer/PROGNOTES/Architecture/CleanArchitecture-BobMartin.md

 - concrete format from data in the use cases to use in other layers, I.e. the database.
 Controllers etc. use of \_authService, \_studentRepository and \_courseRepository in the Interactor/Use Case.
 These services are typically referred to as Gateways within clean architecture and get injected into the Use Case layer as per the dependency rule.
 These are the things that deal with the database, rest services or other external agencies and their implementation belongs in the Interface Adapters layer.
 Interactors only know what behavior these gateways offer by way of their interface definition.
 They have no idea how they do their work because those details are encapsulated in an outer layer which the Use Cases know nothing about.
+- we definitively do not want any DI framework specific code anywhere in the inner circles, not in the entities, not in the interactors and even not in the adapters!

 #### Frameworks and tools layer

 - like the database and drivers.
+- Do not marry frameworks if possible and try to keep them at arms length.
+Keep framework specific code out of inner circles of the architecture

 #### Presenter layer - Ui